Did you know that buying herbs and spices in bulk is an excellent way of saving money while stocking your pantry?

 Usually, at bulk food stores, you will find large and small quantities of dry goods in containers that have been packed and weighed by store employees or self-service bins, where you select the exact amount of each item you want, bag it up, and weigh it and label it.

 Why Buy Herbs and Spices in Bulk?

 Herbs and pices are a great way to add flavor and character to your favorite dishes, and if you buy them in bulk, the savings can be significant.
 Buying spices in bulk is a fantastic way of saving money while stocking your pantry.
 I like to stock my spice cupboard once a year.
 My big shopping trip usually takes place mid-to-late fall, so I can be sure I am well stocked on my baking season essentials!

 Keeping a well stocked pantry helps me avoid processed and prepackaged foods, save money, and make my family real food meals, and avoid multiple trips to the store when I run out of essentials.

 A while ago I started to experiment with homemade substitutes and pantry staples, and found that many foods that my family consumes daily or weekly can be made from scratch with basic ingredients at a fraction of what it costs to buy prepared.
-I have shared a few of my favorite recipes here and am planning on sharing more in the future, but today I thought I would share my 25 Essential Spices for your Pantry, and a few shopping and storage tips.
+I have shared a few of my favorite recipes here, and am planning on sharing more in the future.

 - Start by taking inventory of the spices you already have on hand.